m6336mohammad/smsir_mh_ts/README.md

 # smsir_mh_ts

-This package is for using SMS service from sms.ir should get API and templetId from sms.ir ,tyesScript
+This package is for using SMS service from sms.ir should get API and templetId from sms.ir .TypeScript support

 ## Test Resalt